doshik/JIC-2325-TA_Application_Website/README.md

 1. Open your preferred web browser.
 2. Navigate to `http://127.0.0.1`.

-### Running on Plesk:

 ### Troubleshooting:
 If you encounter any issues during installation or running the software, try the following steps:

-* Make sure that your system meets the pre-requisites listed above.
+* Make sure that your system meets the pre-requisites listed above and you have the relevant software installed.
 * Make sure you have followed all of the instructions for building and running above.
 * Check that all the dependencies have been installed correctly by running `npm install` in the `frontend` directory and `backend` directory.
 * Make sure you have the latest build by running `npm run build` in the `/frontend/` directory.
 * Make sure the server is running!
 You should see `Server is running on port: PORT` with the port you set in the terminal where you ran `npm start`.
 Also, make sure your ports match in both your frontend and backend `.env` files.
 * Make sure that your MongoDB server is configured correctly and you are entering the `mongoURI` correctly.
 * If all your courses and applications seem to have disappeared, even though they are in the database, your JWT token may have expired.
 Just log back in, and this should be resolved.
+* If file attachments aren't being saved or you cannot see profile pictures, you may need to configure your S3 bucket settings.
+Make sure the associated environment variables are set correctly, or follow the Docker instructions for local S3 simulation.
 * If you cannot access [apply2ta.cc.gatech.edu](apply2ta.cc.gatech.edu), make sure you are either on a campus network or the campus VPN.
 If you are connected to eduroam and are having issues, you may still need to use the campus VPN.
 You can read more about the campus VPN [here](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026837).
 * Similarly, you may need the VPN client in order to access the site's Plesk Control Panel.
 If you see `SyntaxError: Unexpected token '<', "<!DOCTYPE "... is not valid JSON` when trying to open the control panel, this is your problem.
 Log in to [vpn.gatech.edu](https://vpn.gatech.edu/) and download the VPN client for your OS.
 For a step-by-step guide, you can follow these articles for [Windows](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026742), [macOS](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026743), [Ubuntu](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0028027), and [Chrome OS](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0026749).
 * Check the console output for any error messages.